Classic motorcycle insurance

 What does classic motorcycle insurance cover?

-As with standard bike insurance, there are three levels of cover:
+As with standard bike insurance, there are three levels of cover for classic motorbikes:

-• Third-party, fire and theft.
-This includes everything in third-party insurance, but can also offer cover if your classic bike is stolen or damaged by fire.
+This includes everything in third-party insurance, but also covers you if your classic bike is stolen or damaged by fire.

-• Fully comprehensive.
 This is the highest level of insurance available.
-Cover includes third-party, fire and theft, plus any damage done to your classic motorcycle.
+Cover includes third-party, fire and theft, plus any damage done to your classic motorcycle in an accident.

 What extras can I add to my classic bike insurance?

-Classic motorcycle insurance varies from provider to provider, but you’ll usually be able to add these optional extras to your policy:
+Classic motorbike insurance varies from provider to provider, but you’ll usually be able to add these optional extras to your policy for an extra cost:

 • Helmet and leathers cover – this could offer cover if accessories like helmets, leathers, gloves and boots are damaged, lost or stolen.